-The 'Lock-in' clause introduces additional risk to the servicing of interest on perpetual debt instruments by NBFCs.
-Given the above features, such instruments are rated at least one notch lower than the rating of senior debt in view of their increased sensitivity to the NBFC's Capital Adequacy Ratio (CAR), capital-raising ability and profitability during the long tenure of the instruments.
-Any delay in payment of interest/principal (as the case may be) following the invocation of the lock-in clause, would constitute an event of default as per CARE's definition of default and as such, these instruments may exhibit a somewhat sharper migration of the rating compared with conventional debt instruments.
+The 'Lock-in' clause introduces additional risk to the servicing of interest on upper tier II instruments by HFCs.
+Given the above features, such instruments are rated at least one notch lower than the rating of senior debt in view of their increased sensitivity to the HFC's Capital Adequacy Ratio (CAR), capital-raising ability and profitability during the long tenure of the instruments.
+Any delay in payment of interest/principal (as the case may be) following the invocation of the lock-in clause, would constitute an event of default as per CARE's definition of default, and as such, these instruments may exhibit a somewhat sharper migration of the rating compared with conventional debt instruments.